Chase Liquid Prepaid Debit Card 2023 Review

 Generous Reload and Transaction Limits

-When considering Chase Liquid for your prepaid needs, keep in mind that there are several transaction and reload limits that might mean an easier decision.
+When considering Chase Liquid for your prepaid needs, keep in mind that there are several transactions and reload limits that might mean an easier decision.
 The limitations are as follows:

 Other drawbacks include:

-- Potential credit check: Unlike other nonbank prepaid issuers, Chase may pull your credit history when you apply for the card, so you’re not necessarily guaranteed approval and might be denied a Chase Liquid card.
+Unlike other nonbank prepaid issuers, Chase may pull your credit history when you apply for the card, so you’re not necessarily guaranteed approval and might be denied a Chase Liquid card.